DS4PS/cpp-528-fall-2020/schedule.md

 <a class="uk-button uk-button-default" href="../labs/lab-04-instructions.html">Lab Instructions</a>

-Use common sense when constructing your metrics, and be sure to describe your methodology using R Markdown documents, showing your code for all of the steps.
+Give context into *why* you are working on this lab and be sure to describe your methodology using R Markdown documents, showing your code for all of the steps.

 Write up your results and submit your RMD file and the knitted HML version when both upload to Canvas and share with your teammates via GitHub.